-- (1) The Council may determine from time to time - - (a) the continuing professional development that will apply to registered persons or to a class of registered persons so determined; - (b) the nature, extent and duration of the professional development determined in terms of paragraph (a); and - (c) the conditions pertaining to the continuing professional development by registered persons determined in terms of paragraph (a), including, but not limited to, the attending or completion or presenting of study courses or refresher courses, or the passing of examinations relating to such professional development. - (2) Notwithstanding subsection (1), and in addition thereto, the Minister may prescribe - - (a) the continuing professional development that will apply to a registered person or to a class of registered persons so prescribed for the purposes of paragraph (b); - (b) that the registration of a registered person may not be maintained in terms of section 28 unless that registered person has attended or completed, or has otherwise complied with, during the period of time so prescribed and to the satisfaction of the Council, the continuing professional development prescribed in terms of paragraph (a) and applicable to that registered person; and - (c) the procedures to be followed by the Council in the event of a registered person failing to comply with any determination made by the Council in terms of subsection (1) or any regulation made in terms of this subsection, and the powers of the Council relating to such procedures.
+- (1) The Council may determine from time to time - - (a) the continuing professional development that will apply to registered persons and enrolled persons, or to a class of registered persons and enrolled persons so determined; - (b) the nature, extent and duration of the professional development determined in terms of paragraph (a); and - (c) the conditions pertaining to the continuing professional development by registered persons and enrolled persons determined in terms of paragraph (a), including, but not limited to, the attending or completion or presenting of study courses or refresher courses, or the passing of examinations relating to such professional development.

+- (2) Notwithstanding subsection (1), and in addition thereto, the Minister may prescribe - - (a) the continuing professional development that will apply to a registered person or an enrolled person, or to a class of registered persons or enrolled persons, so prescribed for the purposes of paragraph (b); - (b) that the registration of a registered person or an enrolled person or the enrolment of an enrolled person, as the case may be, may not be maintained in terms of section 26 unless that registered person or enrolled person has attended or completed, or has otherwise complied with, during the period of time so prescribed and to the satisfaction of the Council, the continuing professional development prescribed in terms of paragraph (a) and applicable to that registered person or enrolled person, as the case may be; and - (c) the procedures to be followed by the Council in the event of a registered person or an enrolled person failing to comply with any determination made by the Council in terms of subsection (1) or any regulation made in terms of this subsection, and the powers of the Council relating to such procedures.

-Part IV - OFFENCES BY UNREGISTERED PERSONS
+Part IV - OFFENCES BY UNREGISTERED PERSONS OR PERSONS NOT ENROLLED